UN high-seas biodiversity treaty struggles to leave port

 Such costly research at sea is largely the prerogative of rich nations, but developing countries do not want to be left out of potential windfall profits drawn from marine resources that belong to no one.

-A draft text published a few days ago seemed to side with the developing nations, with a requirement that two percent of all future sales be redistributed.
+The new draft text seems to still side with the developing nations, with a requirement that two percent of all future sales be redistributed, eventually rising to eight percent.

-But since then, there has been "a big step backwards," said Greenpeace's Will McCallum, who accuses the EU of rejecting the proposal.
+Greenpeace's Will McCallum accuses the EU, United States and Canada of rejecting the proposal.

 "It's not even real money.
 It's just hypothetical money one day.
 That is why it is really frustrating," he told AFP.